The Artist-in-Residence Program Overview

-The Armory Art Center invites artists to apply to the Armory’s eight-month Artist-in-Residence Program (AIR).
-This highly competitive program attracts a diverse group of emerging artists working in varied disciplines who have earned at least a BFA.
-AIR's are responsible for teaching classes to our diverse student/community and have the opportunity to refine their skills in workshops, eight-week classes, and to participate in special events.
-The Armory provides each AIR a studio space which offers freedom to develop their own work, and at the end of their tenure Artists-in-Residence have the opportunity to exhibit their work.
-Residents also receive a generous monthly stipend and in addition are paid for teaching and extracurricular events in the community.
+The Armory Art Center invites artists to apply to the Armory’s nine month Artist-in-Residence (AIR)Program.
+This highly competitive program attracts a diverse group of emerging artists within varied disciplines who have earned at least a BFA.
+AIR are responsible for teaching classes to our diverse student/community where they have the opportunity to refine their skills teaching workshops and eight week classes.
+AIR also participate in special events.
+The Armory provides each AIR a studio space which offers freedom to develop their own work.
+Artists-in-Residence have the opportunity to exhibit work they have created during their residency.
+Residents also receive a generous monthly stipend and are also paid for teaching and extracurricular events in the community.

-Residents must be on campus one week prior to the start of the residency period, on Monday, August 21, 2017.
+Residents must be on campus one week prior to the start of the residency period - Monday, August 26, 2019.

 - Competitive monthly stipend

-- Additional income and teaching opportunities in Armory classes and Armory generated private classes and community programs
+- Additional income and teaching opportunities in Armory Classes, Armory private classes, and community programs

-- Workshop attendance opportunities with visiting master artists
+- Workshop attendance and/or assistance opportunities with visiting master artists

 - Access granted to studios outside your assigned department